ttriche/scNMF/README.md

 3. Deep NMF to learn programs of differential genetic coactivation (basic version, advanced version)
 // Later?
 Exploring genetic interactions with systematic deep scNMF (basic version, advanced version)

-## Main parts of publication:
+## Manuscript: Deep NMF of Single Cell Transcriptomes Learns Gene Coactivation Programs
-Part 1.
-Fast and robust NMF on single-cell datasets after compression by divisive clustering
+Figure 1.
+Fast and robust NMF on single-cell datasets after compression by divisive clustering (hcabm40k dataset)
- - A cross-validation objective for robustness: bipartite matching between factorizations of non-overlapping datasets
- - Robustness of factorization of raw Seurat example datasets with various NMF algorithms (NNLM::nnmf, scNMF, CoGAPS, scater RunNMF)
- - Robustness of factorization of Seurat datasets compressed by divisive clustering

-Part 2.
-NMF captures cellular identity better than PCA
+ A. Schematic of genes x cells -> compressed genes x cell clusters -> NMF -> A) Deep NMF for gene set learning or B) cell visualization
+ B. Number of clusters generated from a range of distance-based stopping criteria, modularity-based stopping criteria, or min cells stopping criteria.
+ C. Robustness of various NMF methods on raw data.
+CoGAPS/scNMF/scater/nnmf.
+ D. Robustness of various NMF methods on compressed data.
+CoGAPS/scNMF/scater/nnmf.
+ E. Runtime for each method.

+Figure 2.
+Visualization of cell clusters on NMF coordinates
- - Cells can be projected onto a lower-dimensional manifold from their NMF factor mappings.
-NMF coordinates resolve true cell identities better than PCA (Seurat CITE-seq dataset)
+  A. Schematic: Projection of cells onto a lower-dimensional manifold from NMF factor mappings with NNLS
- - Divisive clustering resolves cellular identities better than PCA graph-based Louvain clustering
- - Divisive cellular clustering tree from RNA-seq data with overlaid Seurat CITE-seq protein expression
- - Louvain cellular clustering tree (hierarchical clustering of determined clusters) with overlaid Seurat CITE-seq protein expression
+  B. tSNE plot of cells from Figure 1 on PCA coordinates with Louvain clustering (Seurat DimPlot)
+  C. tSNE plot of cells from Figure 1 on PCA coordinates with divisive clustering (Seurat DimPlot)
+  D. tSNE plot of cells from Figure 1 on NMF coordinates with Louvain clustering (Seurat DimPlot)
+  E. tSNE plot of cells from Figure 1 on NMF coordinates with divisive clustering (Seurat DimPlot)

 Part 3.
 Deep NMF captures genetic coactivation programs
- - Framework for deep NMF
+ A. Schematic: Framework for deep NMF
- - Deep NMF on Mouse Organogenesis Cell Atlas
+ B. Deep NMF on Mouse Organogenesis Cell Atlas at each time point
- - Deep NMF on Human Cell Landscape
- - Gene set enrichment in NMF factors (heatmap)
+ C. Gene ontology term enrichment in deep NMF factors (fgsea, gheatmap)
+ D. fgsea enrichment plot for selected factor (fgsea)
- - LDAvis of selected factors
+ E. LDAvis of specific factors (LDAvis)
- - Hierarchical clustering tree of an individual gene (i.e. FZD4) showing all factors in which it expresses

-Functions yet to write:
- - Unrooted igraph network plot of cell clustering graph
+ H. Plot factors on tSNE plot with NMF coordinates (i.e. FZD4/Lrp5/Tspan12), cell clusters as assigned by MOCA authors, labeled with MOCA labels

+Part 4.
+WNT pathway transcriptional architecture as learned by Deep NMF
+ A. Unrooted graph of hierarchical clustering of FZD+ vectors showing FZD1-10 bias as pie charts.
+ B. Cell type enrichment of each vector
+ C. Transmembrane gene associations with FZDs in each factor (GPCRs, LRPs, kinases, other)
+ D. Transcription factors marking each factor
+ E. Lrp1/Lrp4/Lrp5/Lrp6/Lrp8/Vldlr/Ldlr coexpression (cosine similarity) bar chart with each FZD
+ F. Co-incidence of Ras/Mapk/Egfr/Erk with Wnt, shown as a bar chart

+Make data available within R package for easy use.

 <hr>
 <br>